tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Updated: Saturday August 9, 2008 (National Day, Singapore).

-"The catheter just would not be pulled out," Vet 1 said at the end of the bladder stone removal surgery.
-I had stopped the gas anaesthesia so that the 3-year-old male Miniature Schnauzer would wake up at the last stitch or within 3 minutes.
+"The catheter just could not be pulled out," Vet 1 said at the end of the bladder stone removal surgery in August 2007.
+I had stopped the gas anaesthesia so that the 3-year-old male Miniature Schnauzer would wake up at the last stitch.

 "How can that happen?"
-I could not believe this unprecedented situation from even occurring.
-"In all my past cases, the catheter just slips out too easily from the bladder when I pull it."
+I could not believe this unprecedented situation.
+"In all my past bladder surgery cases, the catheter just slips out too easily from the bladder and urethra when I pull it from the penile tip."

 "I don't think I had stitched the catheter to the bladder," Vet 1 said.

 "No," I said.
-"I saw you stitching and the wall of the catheter is thick and not so easily stitched up by mistake.
-The catheter was nowhere inside the bladder anyway."
+"I saw you stitching up the bladder wall after removal of the stones.
+In any case, the catheter is thick and it is not so easily stitched up by mistake."
+The catheter made up of a thick translucent material of around 2mm.
+It takes much resistance to put a needle into it if the vet wants to stitch it to the bladder or skin.

 Still there was this problem.
 I could not pass the buck further as I was the mentor.